5r1kanth/GDPFall24-Group05/README.md

    * **Resource Links:** Section for downloadable course materials.
    * **Footer:** Contains links to policies and contact information.
    * **Achievements & Badges:** Showcase earned achievements, badges, or certificates to motivate students and highlight their progress in various courses.
+   * **To-Do List:** A personal checklist where students can add tasks and prioritize their studies.

  ## Key Elements of a Student Course Catalog Screen UI Elements for an Online Learning Platform
    * **Header:** Contains the platform logo, navigation menu, and search bar for easy access to key areas.